How to start a blog in 2025: the complete guide for beginners

 Make money from home

-Blog creation lets you showcase your expertise and reach people in your industry.
+Blog creation lets you showcase your expertise and thought leadership, reaching people in your industry.
 So it has the potential to lead to new consulting projects, book deals, speaking engagements, and more.

 Overall, a blog is an online platform to build a digital presence totally in your control.
-By starting a blog, you’re also avoiding the risk of depending on platforms outside of your control, like Facebook or Instagram.
+By setting up a blog, you’re also avoiding the risk of depending on platforms outside of your control, like Facebook or Instagram.

 Steps to start a blog